jonnor/datascience-master/tip360/report.md

 * On a moving vechicle used for noise mapping.
 Bus

 To enable the sensor, installer only needs to switch the on button.
-Immediately on power-on the sensor will transmit, allowing to verify data transmitted to sensor hub.
+Immediately on power-on the sensor will transmit, allowing to verify that data is transmitted to the sensor hub.
 The installer can then update the location of the sensor on the map, and add documentation about its exact placement.
-This process should be easy enough that consumers can perform installation themselves.
+This process should be easy enough that many consumers can perform installation themselves.

 \newpage
 ## Data management platform